junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Do I even want to know how you got that human blood?"
 Bobby glances at Sam but looks away shortly.

-"Probably not."
-Sam answers too quickly.
+"Probably not," Sam answers too quickly.

 Cas frowns.
 "Did you kill a man?"